emanuelefavero/nextjs-typescript/README.md

 ## **The @ alias**

-- Remember to add the @ alias for the root folder in `jsconfig.json`
+- Remember to add the @ alias for the root folder in `jsconfig.json` or `tsconfig.json`:

 ```json
 {